 In any case, thank you for being such a great supervisor.

 It may seem funny to request permission to give a recommendation, but doing so gives people the option of tailoring your recommendation to fit their personal brand—and an easy out if they don’t want your recommendation at all.
-(It’s never happened to me, but people always say they appreciate being asked.)
+(For the record, no one’s ever actually rejected my recommendations, but they do always say they appreciate being asked.)

 Once you’ve gotten the go-ahead or some edits, you’re ready to upload!